 The quality of the materials used plays an important role in determining if the skateboard wheels will last or not.
 The higher the quality of materials used, the higher the chance that the wheels will last longer.

-A synthetic rubber that has polyurethane is a good material.
+Synthetic rubber that has polyurethane is a good material.

 Cost of the skateboard wheels

-People often look for products with lower prices, but we all know that most of the high-priced merchandise was priced high because of one good reason–they are worth the price and you can expect them to be of high quality.
+People often look for products with lower prices, but we all know that most of the high-priced merchandise is priced high because of one good reason–they are worth the price and you can expect them to be of high quality.